-Digital technology can transform every business function from customer-facing to operations to head office.
+Digital capability can transform every business function from customer-facing to operations to head office.
 The trouble is how to approach the opportunity.
 Any company getting started is faced with a dizzying array of options and perspectives and examples of how other companies have gone digital.

 What I have done (or tried to) is wrestle the information into a simple strategy outlining the goals and major stages on the digital journey.
-And as with other posts in this series, ‘digital’ covers everything online, e-commerce, social media, and internet-based.
+And as with other posts on this topic, ‘digital’ covers everything online, e-commerce, social media, and internet-based.

 First, lets look at customer-facing functions like sales, marketing, fulfilment, and customer service.